Posted: December 21, 2023

 As noted in a recent article by Life in Long Term Care, the number of people who are 85 years or older is expected to increase by 36% by 2025.
 The implications that come with the aging population are that more care communities will be necessary, hence, more personnel will be needed to staff them.
 Staffing is just the tip of the iceberg and as with any career path, encouraging staff to keep learning and pursuing their own professional goals can be challenging.

-Someren Glen sees immense value in empowering the team members in their community to reach and exceed their professional goals and they’ve taken a unique approach to implementing professional development programs.
-After all, each day at Someren Glen provides residents with a full set of opportunities to engage, learn and thrive – why should the same not be encouraged for the staff too?
+We see immense value in empowering the team members to reach and exceed their professional goals and have taken a unique approach to implementing professional development programs.
+After all, each day at Someren Glen provides residents with a full set of opportunities to engage, learn and thrive – why should the same not be encouraged for team members too?

 Empowering staff to pursue their own professional goals not only benefits them in their own lives, but it improves the overall quality of life in the whole community.
 Some benefits include: